-- If using candy melts immediately place the chocolate half-spheres into the freezer for about 2 to 3 minutes.
+- If using candy melts immediately place the chocolate half-spheres into the freezer for about 5 minutes.
 If you are using pure chocolate you can continue to fill your molds and allow your chocolate to harden at room temperature or you may place the chocolate in the refrigerator.

 - If using candy melts and chocolate spheres look thin I would suggest adding a second layer.

 - You can repeat the process by filling the mold with chocolate, inverting it, and allowing excess to drip out, or you can paint chocolate around the top edge just to fill in the thin area.